-- Level 1, defined as observable inputs such as quoted prices (unadjusted) for identical instruments in active markets; - Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable such as quoted prices for similar instruments in active markets or quoted prices for identical or similar instruments in markets that are not active; and - Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions, such as valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
+• Level 1, defined as observable inputs such as quoted prices (unadjusted) for identical instruments in active markets;

+- Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable such as quoted prices for similar instruments in active markets or quoted prices for identical or similar instruments in markets that are not active; and - Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions, such as valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.

 In some circumstances, the inputs used to measure fair value might be categorized within different levels of the fair value hierarchy.
 In those instances, the fair value measurement is categorized in its entirety in the fair value hierarchy based on the lowest level input that is significant to the fair value measurement.
-Financial instruments, including cash, prepaid expenses, deferred offering costs, receivables from related parties, accounts payable and accrued liabilities are carried at cost, which management believes approximates fair value due to the short-term nature of these instruments.
-None of the Company's non-financial assets or liabilities are recorded at fair value on a non-recurring basis.
+Financial instruments, including cash, prepaid expenses, deferred offering costs, receivables from related party, accounts payable and accrued liabilities are carried at cost, which management believes approximates fair value due to the short-term nature of these instruments.
+As of December 31, 2021, none of the Company's non-financial assets or liabilities were recorded at fair value on a non-recurring basis.
+No transfers between levels have occurred during the periods presented.
+The contingent warrant liability that became issuable upon the close of the private placement during the three months ended June 30, 2022, is valued on a recurring basis utilizing a Monte Carlo simulation which includes Level 3 inputs.
+See Note 6.
+The following assumptions were used for the valuation of the contingent warrant liability upon the commitment date of April 19, 2022: